DXHeroes/oas_course_test/README.md

 This section is divided into 4 sections:
  - JSON Schema - basic of JSON Schema exercises
  - OpenAPI Basics - basics of OpenAPI exercises
- - Using OpenAPI Schema in practice - using OpenAPI Schema in practice
+ - Using OpenAPI Schema to mock the API
+ - Using OpenAPI Schema to test the API

  ### Used tools: